desavera/realyse/README.md

 ### solution for question #6

 - A basic example for using PostGIS geometric functions.
-Seemed reasonable to go for ST_Contains doing a simple OR.
+Seemed reasonable to go for ST_Contains doing a simple OR as the proposal is limited to two points only.
 - This is the kind of thing I guess Realyse is doing with PostGIS : https://stackoverflow.com/questions/37233780/st-contains-find-all-road-that-are-within-the-scope
 - REF : https://postgis.net/docs/ST_Contains.html